 6. Mahasudarshana Churna, the Ayurvedic antibiotic (and much more!).

 If you are sick of resorting to antibiotics but need powerful relief, this traditional Ayurvedic formula is the answer.
 In fact, it not only fights bacterial infections but also treats viral, fungal, parasitical, and any other microbial infection.
 Although extremely bitter and not so pleasant to take, it is well worth it when you are feeling under the weather.
 This formula is a natural detoxifier that can be used for any flu, cold, sore throat, nausea, sinus infection, and fever.
 It is great for both Pitta and Kapha and is a powerful liver tonic.
 Just as with many of these other remedies, this formula is anti-inflammatory, antimicrobial (great for bacteria, viruses, fungus – and everything in between!), expectorant, and immune boosting by nature.

 7. Immaculate Immunity Tincture for cold, flu, and fever.

-Directions: This formula works best when taken at the first onset of symptoms, before the illness manifests.
-At this time, take 3-5 dropper-fulls (one dropper equals one squeeze) every 3-5 hours for prevention.
-During the illness, increase the dosage to 5-7 dropper-fulls every 2-3 hours.
-Once the symptoms have decreased or subsided, it is recommended to continue taking 2-3 dropper-fulls, 3 times daily for 3-7 days to prevent any recurrence of the illness.
+Directions: This formula works best when taken at the first onset of symptoms, before the illness is full blown.
+At this time, take 3 to 5 dropper-fulls (one dropper equals one squeeze) every 3 to 5 hours for prevention.
+During the illness, increase the dosage to 5 to 7 dropper-fulls every 2 to 3 hours.
+Once the symptoms have decreased or subsided, it is recommended to continue taking 2 to 3 dropper-fulls, 3 times daily for 3 to 7 days to prevent any recurrence of the illness.

 I hope these remedies find you and your family well.
 Remember that these remedies can be mixed and matched, as this synergy will only strengthen their effectiveness.